Aston Martin Jet 2+2

-Barry is now selling the car and the road registered number plate ‘Jet 2’.
+Barry has sold the car and the road registered number plate ‘Jet 2’.

 “When the car was built, Bertone were keen to build 10 cars and then Aston Martin wanted to put a version into full production,” said Barry.

 “Unfortunately, Bertone went bust and it never happened.
 It meant, however, that mine became a unique example of an Aston Martin, an entirely new production car which consisted of just one vehicle.

 ‘Part of me would loved to have seen it reproduced but I love the that it will forever remain a unique one-off as part of automobile and Aston Martin history.’

 The genesis of Jet 2+2 began in the summer of 2012, when Barry found himself sitting with the men from Bertone at the Marco Polo airport in Venice.